TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/About.rst

 Intended Audience
 =================

-This document is intended to be a reference for TYPO3 CMS developers and partially for integrators.
+This document is intended to be a reference for TYPO3 developers and partially for integrators.
 The document explains all major parts of TYPO3 and the concepts.
 Some chapters presumes knowledge in the technical end: PHP, MySQL, Unix etc, depending on the specific chapter.

-The goal is to take you "under the hood" of TYPO3 CMS.
+The goal is to take you "under the hood" of TYPO3.
 To make the principles and opportunities clear and less mysterious.
 To educate you to help continue the development of TYPO3 along the already established lines so we will have a consistent CMS application in a